The clatter of pans, the hiss of hot oil and the chorus of cooks might feel like chaos. For Chef Paul Smith, it’s the sound of clarity.

 “We don’t take ourselves too seriously,” he says.
 “But we keep the craft serious.
 We’re creating experiences and we just need to step back and realize that this should be fun.”

-That balance of playfulness and precision have made his restaurants a beacon in Charleston’s food scene.
+That balance has made his restaurants a beacon in Charleston’s food scene.
 But his greatest impact is the culture he’s created: one that heals, connects and elevates.
 Years ago, when life was at its hardest, the kitchen gave Smith a lifeline.
 Now, he offers that same lifeline to others.

 “The kitchen saved my life, and I want it to be a place where others can find their path too,” he says.